Demian Maia: Professional grappling career

 In June, 2021, Maia revealed that he would be returning to grappling competition after he retired from professional MMA.
-He made his return at BJJ Stars 8 on April 30, 2021.
+He made his return at BJJ Stars 8 on 30 April 2021.
 Maia competed in a superfight against fellow MMA veteran Alex Oliveira, submitting him with a triangle choke at 2:11.

-Maia was then booked to compete in the main event of Polaris 20 on June 25, 2022 against Benson Henderson.
+Maia was then booked to compete in the main event of Polaris 20 on 25 June 2022 against Benson Henderson.
 He was unable to submit Henderson but controlled the match, winning a unanimous decision.

-On February 12, 2023, Maia was scheduled to compete against Sangwook Kim in the main event superfight of the Spyder BJJ 'Road to Black' final.
+On 12 February 2023, Maia was scheduled to compete against Sangwook Kim in the main event superfight of the Spyder BJJ 'Road to Black' final.
 Maia scored 16 points during the match before submitting Kim with an arm-triangle choke.

+Maia announced that he would be competing against fellow UFC veteran Georges St-Pierre in a grappling match at UFC Fight Pass Invitational 6 on 14 December 2023.
+The match did not go ahead and neither man competed on the card.

+Maia will lead a team for the 2024 Brazilian qualifying round of the AIGA Champions League in May, 2024.

-Fighting style
+Fighting style and legacy

 Maia's fighting style is built around his exceptional abilities on the ground, where he has been able to dominate his opponents.
 Maia has been called the best ground-fighter in the UFC on multiple occasions.
 Maia uses double and single leg takedowns as well as trips to advance to a dominant position and soften his opponent up with ground and pound, waiting for an opening for a submission.
 On the ground, Maia prefers to take the back mount, where he will look for a rear-naked choke.
 In the bottom position, Maia uses single legs to sweep almost exclusively, and was able to sweep Gunnar Nelson repeatedly with his single leg.
 Maia is also confident enough in his striking to close the distance and initiate takedowns.
 To date, Maia has never been submitted in an MMA bout.